 Truck Camper Magazine was now fully mobile responsive and hosted on enterprise-level servers with hardware-based firewall security.
 Once again, Truck Camper Magazine was state-of-the-art.
 And we needed a break.

 The American Dream Continues

-Thankfully, the rest of 2016 has was much calmer.
-As soon as we dug out from the snow storm, we packed the camper and headed to Florida to recuperate.
-Building the red site had burned though our prepared content backlog, so we quickly refocused on interviews, writing, and other routine magazine tasks.
+Thankfully, the rest of 2016 was much calmer.
+As soon as we dug out from the snowstorm, we packed the camper and headed to Florida to recuperate.
+Building the red site had burned through our prepared content backlog, so we quickly refocused on interviews, writing, and other routine magazine tasks.
 Surrounded by fellow truck camping friends, Florida was a very welcome change of pace.